Rhialto/PET_MEGA65/README.md

 A group of 3 options.
 Choose one for the amount of "normal" memory (available to Basic).

+### 8096 memory expansion

+This enables the optional expansion board with 64 KB of RAM, controlled by a write-only register at $FFF0.
+For details, see the [8296 Supplement](https://www.zimmers.net/anonftp/pub/cbm/pet/manuals/8296supplement/8296supplement.html) sections 2.1 and 2.2.

+### 8296 memory expansion (TODO)

+This enables the memory configuration of the 8296.
+This maps an additional 32 KB of RAM at $8000-$FFFF "behind" the ROMs and I/O space.
+For details, see the [8296 Supplement](https://www.zimmers.net/anonftp/pub/cbm/pet/manuals/8296supplement/8296supplement.html) sections 2.3 though 3.
+If you select this option then normally you would also select the 8096 memory.
+In theory you could have an 8296 and remove the 8096 style extra 64 KB RAM chips, so it's a separate option.
+But in practice I estimate that nobody would do such a silly thing.

+#### $9000 RAM, $A000 RAM

+Activates (pulls down) the `/RAM SEL 9` and `/RAM SEL A` signals (see the Supplement section 2.4: JU1, JU2).
+This makes it for example possible to LOAD ROM images into the EPROM socket address spaces $9xxx and $Axxx, if you have them as PRG files (with start address) on a floppy disk image.

+#### Userport controls RAM

+Let the user port bits 0, 1, and 2 control `/RAM SEL A`, `/RAM SEL 9` and `/RAM ON` (see the Supplement section 2.4: JU3, JU4, JU5).
+This overrides the other 2 options.
+This offers yet another way to replace the ROMs by RAM and run with dynamically modified ROMs.

+Note: there may be a bug somewhere that manifests when you press the RESET button while the 8296 memory is under user port control.
+The keyboard becomes unresponsive very soon after the RESET.
+Sometimes not even a "long reset" gets out of this state.
+The QNice PC is stuck at $1EFE (in code to transfer data to a QNice device), but I have not been able to debug this yet.

 ### PET ROM: \<Load>

 Load a ROM file.
 See below in the ROMMAKER section for how these are put together.